availabs/sol-bot/README.md

 This project will continuously make a high volume of requests to an MTA_Subway_SIRI_Server instance and logs problems.
 It will optionally send notifications to Slack if it detects problems, if a Slack token is provided.

 ####NOTE: This application creates a LARGE amount of network traffic.
-Pointing it remotely at a cloud-based server __WILL RESULT IN NETWORK TRAFFIC CHARGES__.
-It is highly recommended to run this app from the same machine as the hosted feed at which you point it.
+Pointing it remotely at a cloud-based server **WILL RESULT IN SIGNIFICANT NETWORK TRAFFIC CHARGES**.
+It is highly recommended to point this app only at `localhost`.

 # Deployment Instructions